0Claire0/DWL_project_repo/README.md

 The repository contains seventeen files.

-1. README - current file
+- README - current file

 To be uploaded into the S3 bucket:

-2. playlist_ids - file with the playlist ids of each city hard coded
+- playlist_ids - file with the playlist ids of each city hard coded

 To be run in AWS terminal or Local terminal:

-3. boto3_layer - to create a layer for each lambda function
+- boto3_layer - to create a layer for each lambda function
-4. amp_layer - to create a layer for the specific AppleMusic_ingest lambda function
+- amp_layer - to create a layer for the specific AppleMusic_ingest lambda function
-5. meteomatics_and_geopy_layer - to create a layer for the specific Meteomatics_ingest lambda function
+- meteomatics_and_geopy_layer - to create a layer for the specific Meteomatics_ingest lambda function

 To be run in AWS Lambda function:

-6. 1_Meteomatics_extraction - Lambda function to retrieve weather data and store it in an S3 Bucket
+- 1_Meteomatics_extraction - Lambda function to retrieve weather data and store it in an S3 Bucket
-7. 3_meteo_transformation - Lambda function to clean and merge weather data into a CSV file
+- 3_meteo_transformation - Lambda function to clean and merge weather data into a CSV file
-8. 4_apple_transformation -  Lambda function to merge Apple Music playlist data and create a CSV file
+- 4_apple_transformation -  Lambda function to merge Apple Music playlist data and create a CSV file
-9. 5_Musixmatch_extraction - Lambda function to create a CSV file from unique song values and add related lyrics
+- 5_Musixmatch_extraction - Lambda function to create a CSV file from unique song values and add related lyrics
-10. 6_lyrics_transformation - Lambda function to clean the lyrics CSV file
+- 6_lyrics_transformation - Lambda function to clean the lyrics CSV file
+- 8_export_weather_RDS
+- 9_export_Apple_RDS
+- 10_export_lyrics_RDS

 To be run in PyCharm:

-11. 2_Apple_extraction - Python file to extract the Apple Music data
+- 2_Apple_extraction - Python file to extract the Apple Music data
-12. 7_emotion_extraction - Python file to add associated emotions to unique song values
+- 7_emotion_extraction - Python file to add associated emotions to unique song values

-To be run in RDS query console:

-13. 8_export_weather_RDS
-14. 9_export_Apple_RDS
-15. 10_export_lyrics_RDS

 To be run in R:

-16. 16_subquestion4_regression
+- 16_subquestion4_regression

 To use in Tableau Prep and Tableau:

-17. rds_db_credentials
+- rds_db_credentials

 ## Who will use this repo or project?